Get a free, no obligation personal loan quote with rates as low as 9.90%

 What is a second mortgage?

-A second mortgage is a loan you take that is secured against your home equity.
+A second mortgage is a loan that is secured against your home equity.
 Second mortgages can be broken down into two types of loans: home equity loans and home equity lines of credit.

 What happens if I miss a payment?